 The seams of your clothing are the most common places for body lice to lay their eggs (nits).
 You can become infested with body lice if you come into close contact with a person who has body lice, or with clothing or bedding that is infested with body lice.

-People who are at higher risk of body lice include:
+People who are at higher risk of body lice tend to live in crowded, unclean conditions.
+They include:

 Body lice infestations usually cause minimal problems.
 However, a body lice infestation sometimes leads to complications such as: